Innovation and Transformation Perspectives From Around the World

-At one end are incremental changes to existing method or processes.
+At one end are incremental changes to existing methods or processes.
 These efficiency drivers are often small initially, yet over time they could produce marked results.
 On the other side of the spectrum are seismic disruptions, which may involve doing something in an entirely novel way or something that no one has done before.
 The disruption reinvents how a firm completes a task or follows a process.

 Innovation is, therefore, a process of both incremental changes and seismic shifts.
 It may affect technology and processes as each will have different primary challenges.
-With technological innovation adoption is often the biggest challenge.
-How do you get users engaged and active with technology so the business yields a positive return on investment.
+With technological innovation, adoption is often the biggest challenge.
+How do you get users engaged and active with technology so the business yields a positive return on investment?

 Process changes on the other hand may or may not involve technology.
 In these instances often change management is the obstacle to overcome.
 How do you introduce the change and convinced legal professionals to embrace it?
 This begs another question.
 Why innovate at all?